atingupta2005/Mastering-ELK-EFK-Nov-25/day-1-2/04-Hands-On-with-Elasticsearch/1-Starting-with-ELK.md

 ---

-## 🧠 Bonus: Useful Commands for Exploration
+## Useful Commands for Exploration

 ### Get List of All Indices